 (On-screen text: Delta Programme 2015: a new delta plan for the 21st century.)

 Delta Programme 2015 contains the proposed Delta Decisions.
 The decisions revolve around a new approach to both flood risk management and the freshwater supply.
 In addition, the Delta Decision on Spatial Adaptation indicates how we can ensure that our spatial planning is water-resilient and climate-proof.
 Finally, the Delta Decisions guide the concrete approach for the Rhine-Meuse delta and the IJsselmeer region.
-Supplementary to the Delta Decisions, the Decision on Sand has been set down.
-This decision involves sand replenishment in order to boost a safe, economically strong, ecologically robust and attractive coastline.
+Supplementary to the Delta Decisions, a Decision on Sand has been set down, which involves sand replenishment in order to boost a safe, economically strong, ecologically robust and attractive coastline.